Show Notes: Hiring a Handyman and More

 Level Of Expertise

-Understand the full range of capabilities for the task at hand.
+Before hiring handyman services, make sure you understand the full range of capabilities for the task at hand.
 Even if the job appears to be simple at first, you’ll want to hire a handyman who can take on related issues.
 “Someone who can replace a piece of window glass may not be very good at replacing a window,”

 Scope Of Work